ize-studio/Ize-Ribbon/README.md

 To write on the device itself, pair a Bluetooth keyboard from the web UI, then type directly on the keyboard.
 Text is appended to the current numbered document and saved on the Pi.

 If the device cannot join Wi-Fi within about three minutes after boot, it starts a setup access point:
+This fallback access point is intended for first-time local setup only.
+Use it only on a trusted local network, and change the default password before regular use.

 ```text
 SSID: Ize-Ribbon